Skip to Content

 To start, you need a few earrings.

 First, studs.
-Whether you have a pair of real diamonds or going with a CZ, a simple pair of studs will work with everything hanging in your closet.
+Whether you have a pair of natural diamonds or are going with a CZ, a simple pair of studs will work with everything in your closet.
 While I would love a pair of heirloom quality diamond earrings at some point, I wear these by Swarovski.

 Your choice of yellow or white gold, in .5 – 3 ct.
-I went with 3 ct because why not AND I think I have big ears so I can carry it.
+I went with three ct because why not?
+AND I think I have big ears so I can carry it.

 You could also use a pair of simple ball studs.
 These are nice when you wear a statement necklace and don’t want your earrings to compete.